1. What is GDPR

 Another consideration with regards to GDPR compliance is that a "data processor" can outsource or delegate some of its work to yet another "data processor" (or subprocessor).
 The regulation mandates that this will only be permissible when the subprocessor also adheres to GDPR regulation.

-At the moment, NutriAdmin partners mainly with Google and Microsoft, both of whom are compliant.
+At the moment, NutriAdmin partners mainly with Google, Amazon, and Microsoft, all compliant.
 We use Google for email, calendar, file storage, Analytics, Adwords, and we use Microsoft for hosting with Azure, and for code version control with Visual Studio Team Services.
+We use AWS to deliver phone verification sms codes and transactional emails.
+We also may use Twilio to deliver sms phone codes.

 Other partners of NutriAdmin that may have access to a small subset of user personal data include Stripe, and Adroll.